 This policy sets out the rights of employees to shared parental leave and pay.
-Shared parental leave is a type of leave that is available to parents with babies due on or after 5th April 2015.
 Shared parental leave enables mothers/adopters to commit to ending their maternity/ adoption leave and pay at a future date, and to share the untaken balance of leave and pay as shared parental leave and pay with their partner, or to return to work early from maternity/adoption leave and opt in to shared parental leave and pay at a later date.